-Fourth of July Fireworks Displays in Duluth and Beyond – Our Top Five
+Fourth of July Fireworks Displays In Minnesota, My Top 5

-Celebrate America's Birthday by enjoying some fireworks, whether you're staying in town or doing some traveling this Independence day we got you covered with our top 5 firework shows in Duluth and beyond.
+Celebrate America's Birthday by enjoying some fireworks, whether you're staying in town or doing some traveling this Independence day I have you covered with my top 5 firework shows around the state.

 Fireworks will begin on July 4th, at 10:00 PM, shot out from the waters just beyond Memorial Beach on Lake Avenue and 11th Street.
 The Northern Lights Band begins playing at West Park and continues through the fireworks for added drama.
 If you own a boat, you’re golden!
 The best seat in the house is in a boat.
 There are rental places that would be happy to rent you a boat, but it is pricey.
 If you don’t mind shelling out a few bucks you will not be disappointed, you might even forget you just spent your dinner money and have to fish for your meal.